Dr Emma Scotter

 BSc (Hons), PhD (Pharmacology)

 I am the head of the Motor Neuron Disease Lab at the Centre for Brain Research, University of Auckland.

 My team, in collaboration with Professors Mike Dragunow and Richard Faull, researches various aspects of Motor Neuron Disease.
 Model systems range from cell lines and primary cells grown from post-mortem brain and spinal cord, to those tissues themselves.
 Of particular interest to me and my group are cells of the blood-brain barrier, and their ability to deal with proteins which take on aberrant structures (oligomers and aggregates).
 My lab uses molecular pharmacology and molecular biology techniques to study the pathways by which cells recognise and respond to these aberrantly structured proteins.
 These include the ubiquitin-proteasome system and selective macroautophagy.
-Enhancing the ability of these systems to clear toxic proteins which accumulate in neurodegenerative disease has great therapeutic potential.
+Pharmacologically or genetically enhancing the ability of these systems to clear toxic proteins which accumulate in neurodegenerative disease has great therapeutic potential.

 I am a University of Auckland graduate (BSc (Hons) and PhD (Pharmacology)).
 I was awarded a Marie Curie International Incoming Fellowship in 2010 to work at King's College London.
 I remained at King's College for four years, investigating misfolded proteins in motor neuron disease.
 I returned to the University of Auckland in early 2014 after being awarded an Aotearoa Fellowship by the Centre for Brain Research.

 I was recently awarded a Rutherford Discovery Fellowship to support my vision of growing a national Motor Neuron Disease Research programme.
 I also received Marsden FastStart funding to investigate protein waste clearance in Motor Neuron Disease.
 My team and I recently established the NZ Motor Neuron Disease Research Network with funding from MND NZ, which connects MND research groups across NZ.